PrometheanDissident/prometheandissident.github.io/pages/race.md

 White guilt isn't necessarily a big problem now, but that doesn't mean that these types of courses don't contribute to it and thus harm white people.
 On average, white guilt amongst white people is low, but there is large range and variability.
 White guilt is associated with more negative personal evaluations of whites and theoretical antecedents of stronger beliefs in the existence of white privilege.
 White guilt mediates the relationship from white privilege and beliefs about the prevalence of discrimination to attitudes toward affirmative action, and both white guilt and prejudice independently predict attitudes toward affirmative action<ref>https://journals.sagepub.com/doi/abs/10.1177/0146167299025004008</ref>.

 Furthermore, education about white privilege increases anti-white bias.
 Social liberals show more sympathy for a poor black person than a poor white person after reading about white privilege, while for social conservatives there is no difference.
 However, relative to conservatives, liberals are just as sympathetic to the poor white person<ref>https://www.researchgate.net/publication/332749635_Complex_Intersections_of_Race_and_Class_Among_Social_Liberals_Learning_About_White_Privilege_Reduces_Sympathy_Increases_Blame_and_Decreases_External_Attributions_for_White_People_Struggling_With_Pover</ref>.

+## <span style="background-color:orange">Conclusion: The Unfortunate Tragedy</span>

+- Discuss how basically none of this can be discussed in polite conversation because all of it builds off of a race realist base which is extremely stigmatized

 ## References